-Marine planning is a relatively new approach to managing our seas.
-The aim is to ensure a sustainable future for our coastal and offshore waters through managing and balancing the many activities, resources and assets in our marine environment.
+Marine planning aims to ensure a sustainable future for our coastal and offshore waters, through managing and balancing the many activities, resources, and assets in our marine environment.

-Marine planning will contribute to the effective management of marine activities and more sustainable use of our marine resources.
-The objective is to make the most of our marine space; maximising the potential of some activities and at the same time safeguarding the future of others.
+Marine planning contributes to the effective management of marine activities and more sustainable use of our marine resources.
+The objective is to make the most of our marine space; maximising the potential of some activities, and at the same time safeguarding the future of others.

-- guide marine users to the most suitable locations for different activities
+- guides marine users to the most suitable locations for different activities;

-- manage the use of marine resources to ensure sustainable levels
+- manages the use of marine resources to ensure sustainable levels;

-- work with all marine users to ensure everyone has an opportunity to contribute to marine plans
+- works with all marine users to ensure everyone has an opportunity to contribute to marine plans;

-- take a holistic approach to decision making and consider all the benefits and impacts of all the current and future activities that occur in our marine environment
+- takes a holistic approach to decision making, and considers all the benefits and impacts of all current and future activities that occur in our marine environment.

-Why is marine planning relevant for recreational boating?
+Why is marine planning relevant to recreational boating?